fs-linguistics/fs-linguistics.github.io/workshops/simple_website.md

 ### Commit your changes and try to give a useful description of what you did

 ### click pull request

+### give a summary of your pull request or leave it blank like bad person

+### click submit pull requeest

 ### wait for somone to merge it